All about dinosaurs, fossils and prehistoric animals by Everything Dinosaur team members.

 Dr Dean Lomax at the Wyoming Dinosaur Centre

 Author Dean Lomax sits next to a dinosaur limb bone at the Wyoming Dinosaur Centre.
-Dr Lomax helps to provide an insight to the lives of the real animals that their fossils represent.
+Dr Lomax helps to provide an insight to the lives of the real animals that the fossils represent.
 Picture Credit: University of Manchester.

 Ten Years in the Making